Social Emotional Learning (SEL): Definition, Competencies, and Benefits

 How can I teach SEL at home?

-Parents can teach Social Emotional Learning at home through daily conversations about emotions, modelling emotional regulation, and using printable SEL activities to guide skill-building, reflection, and discussion.
+Parents can teach Social Emotional Learning at home through daily conversations about emotions, modelling emotional regulation, and guided activities.

 What are some examples of SEL activities?